EdwardJiazhenTan/react-gaussian-splat/README.md

 ## note

-proggresiveload is set to false in viewer.js line 87
+sharedMemoryForWorkers must be set to false to avoid domexeption